Prediction models

 In the above example, note that the RE

-command had the special option preserve-cache
+command had the special option preserve-cache.
+By default,

-and THAW
+RE and THAW would

 otherwise wipe the cache.
 When using a cache, this is typically not